-By so stipulating in a franchise agreement, a franchisor may restrict a franchisee's ability to transfer its franchise or restrict transfers of ownership interests in a franchisee entity.
-As to the transfer of a franchise, a franchise agreement usually requires the franchisor's consent for the franchisee to transfer its franchise under the agreement.
-When a party to an agreement is going to transfer its status or obligations under the agreement, the other party's consent must be obtained.
+As to the transfer of a franchise, it is possible to include a provision in a franchise agreement that requires the franchisor's consent for the franchisee to transfer its franchise under the agreement.
+Further, under the Civil Code, when a party to an agreement is going to transfer its status or obligations under the agreement, the other party's consent must be obtained.
 Therefore, even if there is no clause in the franchise agreement requiring consent for transfer, the franchisor's consent is still necessary.